Convention & Visitors Bureau

 Pick your own raspberries at the oh-so-charming Hoot n’ Howl Farm (say “hi” to their backyard chickens as you let yourself through the gate) or dig your own irises in May and June at Long’s Gardens (close to downtown Boulder).

 On-the-farm classes let you get up-close-and-personal to the land and its farmers.
-Take a course on wild herb picking and natural medicine at Three Leaf Farm, an officially designated botanical sanctuary; sign up for a farm fiber workshop from the talented folks at Mountain Flower Goat Dairy; or choose a beekeeping class at Growing Gardens.
+Take a course on wild herb picking and natural medicine at Three Leaf Farm, an officially designated botanical sanctuary; sign up for a cheese-making or goat yoga workshop at Mountain Flower Goat Dairy; or choose a beekeeping class at Growing Gardens.

 Pick up some famous peaches-and-cream sweet corn from Munson Farms (and grab a great photo op); pick up skeins of super-soft wool from Cure Organic Farm; or stop at Ollin Farms, where an on-site helper can point you to the best picks.
 Also keep an eye out for neighborhood “farm” stands right in town.
 In Boulder, it’s legal for hobby gardeners to sell their extra garden bounties.